 According to the docs, there are three types of Intention Actions: “Create from usage” (missing symbols), “Quick fixes” (problems your in your code) and “Micro-refactorings” (e.g. convert lambda into function def).

-When an Intention Action is available, you will usually see some indicator in either the status bar on the bottom of the window, the text itself (if it’s a syntax error or unresolved symbol) or both.
+When an intention action is available, you will see an indicator in either the status bar on the bottom of the window, the text itself (if it’s a syntax error or unresolved symbol) or both.
 Then you can use a keyboard shortcut to trigger a menu of actions available.

-I don’t often create a class or method with this feature, but I do regularly use it to fix errors and add import statements.
+While you can use intention actions to create class, class method and function stubs, I don’t often do this.
+I do regularly use them to fix errors and add import statements.

-Instead of annoying, this feels like pair programming with an observant coworker who has memorized Python syntax, a small dictionary and PEP8.
-Who you can tell to shut up without any social retribution.
+The result is that I feel like I'm pair programming with an observant coworker who has memorized Python syntax, a small dictionary and PEP8.

 Error Detection and Resolution

-Beyond these simple scans, the editor “knows about” Python in the sense that it can detect common design mistakes, like not closing a resource, and offer automated solutions.
+Beyond these simple scans, the editor understands Python in the sense that it can detect common design mistakes, like not closing a resource, and offer automated solutions.
 It can also detect alternative style choices, like single-versus-double quotations, and offer to change between them.

 Erroneous statements are underlined with a red squiggly line by default, but this is configurable.
 One of the options in the Intention Action menu for an error is to silence it.
 You can also configure whether PyCharm should check for spelling errors in code, or in comments only (or never).

-This is a great feature that I won’t spend too much time on because I’ve already partially described it in “Code Generation.”
+This is a great feature that I didn't record a video to show because it looks exactly the same as Intention Actions in “Code Generation.”
 As with that feature, it feels like working with a pedantic-yet-helpful pair programmer.